Latest posts by Jitaditya Narzary (see all)

 We were told that there are two approaches to the village.
-Buses are not yet available here but you get shared cars from Jari, a small settlement 10 kms before Kasol.
+We were not sure about the availability of buses but we figured out that there are shared cars from Jari, a small settlement 10 kms before Kasol.
 We spent the night at an ancient wooden building turned a budget guesthouse at Jari.
 In the morning we found a car whose driver was already rolling a joint at 7 in the morning!
 Anyways, he gave us two options.
 The nearer entry point costs INR 300 per head but the trek from there are much longer and difficult.
 The other option would cost INR 500 per head but leave us at a point from where the trek is much shorter and well-marked with no obstacles.
 We chose the more difficult option.
 Whether it was due to our hard working nature or our poverty is anybody’s guess.

 Not quite the spring:

 The driver lit the rolled joint and started the car.
-He was generous enough to share.
-The car as well as its passengers achieved various altitudes as we moved on.
+He was generous enough to share the same and so the car as well as its passengers achieved various “altitudes” as we moved on.
 After around 30 minutes of driving, he suddenly stopped and pointed out to a narrow and steep path on the left side of the road.
 Some villagers had just descended through the same path.
 They told us that it will take around an hour.
 They seriously overestimated us!

 It was March and the lower valleys were blooming with spring colours.
 But slightly higher reaches leading up to Malana were still dry and sleepy.
 We crossed the streams whose banks were lined with naked trees and grey rocks.
 Initial steep climb led to a flatter portion which again led to a steeper stretch.
 After around two hours, we met the aforementioned person.
 I thought we can quickly climb up the rest of the hill and get refreshments.
 But I was wrong!